tc39/proposal-smart-pipelines/readme.md

 development.
 Along with Underscore.js’ other utility functions, Lodash provides many other high-order functions that attempt to make [functional programming][] more ergonomic.
-Like [jQuery][], Lodash is under the stewardship of the JS Foundation, a member organization of TC39, through which Lodash’s developers also have TC39 representation.
+Like [jQuery][], Lodash is under the stewardship of the [JS Foundation][], a member organization of TC39, through which Lodash’s developers also have TC39 representation.
 And like jQuery and Underscore.js, Lodash’s API involves complex data processing that becomes more readable with smart pipelines.